 These significant intervals along with many others occur largely within and around the Umbra, Penumbra, and Enigma structures, see figure below, however, others fall outside into new structural splays; these zones remain open.
-A combination of systematic and targeted drilling is being used to test this area and expand on several gold domains identified to date with a focus on the top 200m of vertical depth.
+Drilling the top 200m vertical at Keats North is largely complete with the exception of a few areas that will be tested using the barge-supported drill rig.
+Follow-up drilling will focus on expanding these zones to depth.